Author(s): Michael Knyszek <email@example.com> Last Updated: 2019-05-09

 There’s still the more general question of how performant this policy will be.
 First and foremost, efficient implementations of first fit-allocation exist (see Appendix).
 Secondly, a valid concern with this new policy is that it no longer amortizes the fixed costs of scavenging because it may choose smaller spans to scavenge, thereby making more syscalls to scavenge the same amount of memory.

 Michael Knyszek will implement this functionality.
-The rough plan will be as follows:
+The rough plan is as follows:

 Heap Lock Contention.
 Currently the scavenging process happens with the heap lock held.
 With each scavenging operation taking on the order of 10µs, this can add up fast and block progress.
 The way jemalloc combats this is to give up the heap lock when actually making any scavenging-related syscalls.
 Unfortunately this comes with the caveat that any spans currently being scavenged are not available for allocation, which could cause more heap growths and discourage reuse of existing virtual address space.
 Also, a process’s memory map is protected by a single coarse-grained read-write lock on many modern operating systems and writers typically need to queue behind readers.
 Since scavengers are usually readers of this lock and heap growth is a writer on this lock it may mean that letting go of the heap lock doesn’t help so much.